moov-io/ach/README.md

 To make a release of ach simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
 You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

+### Testing

+We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
+To run all test files in the current directory, use `go test`.
+Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/ach/).

 ### Fuzzing

 We currently run fuzzing over ACH in the form of a [`moov/achfuzz`](https://hub.docker.com/r/moov/achfuzz) Docker image.
 You can [read more](./test/fuzz-reader/README.md) or run the image and report crasher examples to [`security@moov.io`](mailto:security@moov.io).
 Thanks!